robovm/robovm-robopods/flurry/ios-analytics/README.md

 Flurry.startSession("API_KEY");
 ```

+You also need to configure Robovm to report uncaught exceptions as crashes.
+Call org.robovm.apple.foundation.NSException#registerDefaultJavaUncaughtExceptionHandler in com.badlogic.gdx.backends.iosrobovm.IOSApplication.Delegate#didFinishLaunching.

 __Note:__ You can only have one (1!) crash reporting service in your app!
 If you use multiple crash reporters no crashes will be reported!

 ##### Having trouble?